353words/leaflet/README.md

 13     Time time.Time
 14 }
 15
-16 // GPX is data in GPX file.
+16 // GPX is data in a GPX file.
 17 type GPX struct {
 18     Name   string
 19     Time   time.Time
 20     Points []Point
 21 }
 22
-23 // ParseGPX parses GPX file, returns GPX.
+23 // ParseGPX parses a GPX file, returns GPX.
 24 func ParseGPX(r io.Reader) (GPX, error) {
 25     var xmlData struct {
-26         Meta struct {
-27             Time time.Time `xml:"time"`
-28         } `xml:"metadata"`
-29         Trk struct {
-30             Name    string `xml:"name"`
-31             Segment struct {
-32                 Points []struct {
-33                     Lat  float64   `xml:"lat,attr"`
-34                     Lon  float64   `xml:"lon,attr"`
-35                     Time time.Time `xml:"time"`
-36                 } `xml:"trkpt"`
-37             } `xml:"trkseg"`
-38         } `xml:"trk"`
-39     }
-40
-41     dec := xml.NewDecoder(r)
-42     if err := dec.Decode(&xmlData); err != nil {
-43         return GPX{}, err
-44     }
-45
-46     gpx := GPX{
-47         Name:   xmlData.Trk.Name,
-48         Time:   xmlData.Meta.Time,
-49         Points: make([]Point, len(xmlData.Trk.Segment.Points)),
-50     }
-51
-52     for i, pt := range xmlData.Trk.Segment.Points {
-53         gpx.Points[i].Lat = pt.Lat
-54         gpx.Points[i].Lng = pt.Lon
-55         gpx.Points[i].Time = pt.Time
-56     }
-57
-58     return gpx, nil
-59 }
+26         Time time.Time `xml:"metadata>time"`
+27         Trk  struct {
+28             Name   string `xml:"name"`
+29             Points []struct {
+30                 Lat  float64   `xml:"lat,attr"`
+31                 Lon  float64   `xml:"lon,attr"`
+32                 Time time.Time `xml:"time"`
+33             } `xml:"trkseg>trkpt"`
+34         } `xml:"trk"`
+35     }
+36
+37     dec := xml.NewDecoder(r)
+38     if err := dec.Decode(&xmlData); err != nil {
+39         return GPX{}, err
+40     }
+41
+42     gpx := GPX{
+43         Name:   xmlData.Trk.Name,
+44         Time:   xmlData.Time,
+45         Points: make([]Point, len(xmlData.Trk.Points)),
+46     }
+47
+48     for i, pt := range xmlData.Trk.Points {
+49         gpx.Points[i].Lat = pt.Lat
+50         gpx.Points[i].Lng = pt.Lon
+51         gpx.Points[i].Time = pt.Time
+52     }
+53
+54     return gpx, nil
+55 }
 ```

 Listing 3 shows how to parse a GPX file.
-On lines 10 and 21 you define the `Point` and `GPX` structs.
+On lines 10 and 16 you define the `Point` and `GPX` structs.
 They are the types returned from parsing.
 As a general rule, don't expose the internal data structures (e.g. the one in the XML) to your API.
 For example, GPX calls longitude `lon` while leaflet uses `lng`.
 On line 24 you define the `ParseGPX` function that accepts an `io.Reader`.
-On lines 25-39 you define an anonymous struct that corresponds to the structure of the GPX xml.
-There is no need to model the whole structure of the XML, only the elements you are interested in.
+On lines 25-35 you define an anonymous struct that corresponds to the structure of the GPX xml.
+There is no need to model the whole structure of the XML, only the elements you are interested in. `encoding/xml` allows you to avoid nesting by using `elem>elem`, like you do in line 26.
-On line 33 and 34 you specify the `Lat` and `Lng` are not XML elements but attributes using `,attr` in the field tag.
+On line 30 and 31 you specify the `Lat` and `Lng` are not XML elements but attributes using `,attr` in the field tag.
-On lines 41 to 44 you use an XML decoder to parse the data into the `xmlData` struct.
+On lines 37 to 40 you use an XML decoder to parse the data into the `xmlData` struct.
-On lines 46 to 56 you transform data in `xmlData` to the API level `GPX` type.
+On lines 42 to 52 you transform data in `xmlData` to the API level `GPX` type.
-Finally, on line 58 you return the GPX.
+Finally, on line 54 you return the GPX.

 ### Data Aggregation